Tareni Nero d’Avola

 Cantine Pellegrino 1880

-Medium-textured soils, tending to clayey, yield an intense red wine.
+NEW VINTAGE: Medium-textured soils, tending to clayey, yield an intense red wine.
 Nero d’Avola is a deep red wine with lively violet shades.

 The intense notes of roses, Marasca cherries and blackberries in the aroma is followed by strong hints of black cherries and light notes of vanilla on the palate.